scicloj/scicloj.github.io/content/en/docs/community/groups/data-recur/index.md

 ## Future meetings

+* Upcoming series: computational DAGS -- exploring different tools and libraries to specify and run computations with declarative inter-dependencies.

-* The R4Clj series meeting will continue in the near future.
+* The R4Clj series meeting may continue in the near future.
 If you are interested in joining, please let us know.

 ## Past meetings